 Eunice received a B.A. from Yale University and a J.D. from Stanford Law School.
 Following graduation, she clerked for Hon.
 Kim McLane Wardlaw of the U.S. Circuit Court of Appeals for the Ninth Circuit.
 She is proficient in Spanish and Korean, and is a former community organizer.

 Ms. Broder specializes in the laws and policies affecting access to health care, public benefits, education and other services for low-income immigrants across the United States.
-She writes articles, provides technical assistance, co-counsels on litigation, and presents trainings to legal and social service providers, government agencies, legislative staff, educators and community-based organizations.
-Before joining NILC in 1996, she worked as a policy analyst for the Northern California Coalition for Immigrant Rights and as a staff attorney for the Legal Aid Society of Alameda County in Oakland.
+She writes articles, offers technical assistance, participates in litigation and advocacy, and provides training to legal and social service providers, government agencies, legislative staff, educators and community-based organizations.
+Prior to joining NILC in 1996, she worked as a policy analyst for the Northern California Coalition for Immigrant Rights and as a staff attorney for the Legal Aid Society of Alameda County in Oakland.
 Ms. Broder holds a juris doctor from Yale Law School.